siddhimane900/AgenticAI_Journey/README.md

 - Day 1: Hello World
 - Day 2: Variables, If-Else statements, Loops
+- Day 3: Functions + Mini Project
+Built Python functions and a mini project (Age Checker) using all basics from Day 1 & 2.

 ## Purpose
 To practice basic programming concepts and start building a strong foundation for AI projects.